PX4/PX4-user_guide/en/flight_controller/raspberry_pi_navio2.md

 To setup the Pi to join your local wifi, follow [this guide](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md), or connect it via an ethernet cable.

-To connect to your pi via SSH, use the default username(pi) and hostname(navio).
-Alternatively if this doesn't work, you can find the IP address of your Pi and specify it.
+To connect to your Pi via SSH, use the default username (`pi`) and hostname (`navio`).
+Alternatively (if this doesn't work), you can find the IP address of your RPi and specify it.

 ```sh
 ssh pi@navio.local